robotics-4-all/smauto/README.md

 - **dependsOn**: Other automations which depends on.
 The automation will not start and will be hold at the IDLE state until termination of the automations listed here as dependencies.
+- **starts**: Starts other automation of termination.

 ### Conditions

 Conditions are very similar to conditions in imperative programming languages such as Python, Java, C++ or JavaScript.
-You can use Entity Attributes in a condition just like a variable by referencing it in the Condition as such:
+You can use Entity Attributes in a condition just like a variable by referencing it in the Condition using it's Fully-Qualified Name (FQN) in dot (.) notation.

 ```
 entity_name.attribute_name